Chart Color Schemes

 Collingwood features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Collingwood's dwelling structures, as per the latest Census, consisted of 5.8% houses and 94.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 12.8% houses and 87.2% other dwellings.
-Home ownership in Collingwood was at 11.0%, with mortgaged dwellings at 23.2% and rented ones at 65.8%.
-The median monthly mortgage repayment was $2,167, below Melbourne metro's average of $2,326.
-Median weekly rent in Collingwood was $425, compared to Melbourne metro's $451.
+In Collingwood, as per the latest Census, 5.8% of dwellings were houses while 94.2% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Melbourne metro's figures which showed 12.8% houses and 87.2% other dwellings.
+Home ownership in Collingwood stood at 11.0%, with mortgaged properties at 23.2% and rented ones at 65.8%.
+The median monthly mortgage repayment in the area was $2,167, lower than Melbourne metro's average of $2,326.
+The median weekly rent figure for Collingwood was $425, compared to Melbourne metro's $451.
 Nationally, Collingwood's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing